 For many glider purists, installing an electric motor or Front Electric Sustainer (FES) is a sin.
 I agree that a glider without FES certainly looks better without FES.
 But I’m also a very practical person.
 I like to go flying very often and without FES the occasions on which I would be able to fly on my club’s airfield would be very limited.
 But also on the slope I’ve lived through many occasions where the FES saved the life of my glider (and me from major moments of stress).
-Most of my gliders therefore have FES installed.
+Most of all, I’ve found that the presence of a FES allows me to take more risks than flying without one and I end up finding a thermal where without FES I would have aborted my flight.
+So even though I regularly fly a couple of gliders without motor, and really enjoy doing so, most of my gliders have FES installed.

-What’s also important is that the spinner is a nice fit for the fuselage.
+Important is that the spinner is a nice fit for the fuselage.
 This requires a nice spinner and a fuselage that’s round.
 What’s a nice spinner is mostly a matter of taste and budget.
 I almost always use Freudenthaler (RFM) spinners.They have a huge range, including a number of special “scale” spinners, but they’re not cheap.
-I buy mine through Leomotion, who also offers a few custom-made RFM spinners that you can only get through him.
+I buy mine through Leomotion or with my planes (Chocofly also uses Freudenthaler).
+Both also offers a few custom-made RFM spinners that you can only get through them.

 To install the motor, a club colleague who does a lot of building for Chocofly showed me how to build this nifty little tool.
 It does two things: 1) it allows you to measure the downward angle of the motor pretty well; and 2) it allows you to “force” the fuselage into a round(ish) shape.